hashgraph/hedera-forking/README.md

 ### Installation

-First install our library in your Foundry project
+First, install our library in your Foundry project

 ```console
 forge install hashgraph/hedera-forking